Congregation of Our Lady of Charity of the Good Shepherd: Ireland

 The Ireland branch of the congregation has been accused of labor abuse, with inmates forced by nuns to perform laborious work in laundries and factory-like setups for pocket-money pay for companies such as Hasbro.

 In Dublin in 1993, the order sold land to property developers in High Park, Drumcondra, that partly included a graveyard containing the mass grave of former inmates of its Magdalene Laundry.
 After seeking an exhumation order from the authorities to remove 133 bodies from the mass grave, it was found that the grave actually contained 155 bodies.
 They were eventually cremated and the ashes reinterred in Glasnevin Cemetery.
 The resulting scandal caused a re-evaluation of the Order's work in Ireland, though the order still has to pay promised compensation to former inmates.

 The Netherlands

 The Dutch branch of the congregation has been accused of labor abuse, with inmates forced by nuns to perform unpaid labor in laundries and sewing workshops between 1860 and 1973.
 One of the interviewed victims also mentioned rape, claims on the heritage of orphans to pay for living costs, while performing unpaid labour.

 Questions have been submitted in parliament; after a dismissive ministerial response a civil claim in court was announced in 2018 by 19 victims.
+Women were renamed and forced to work every day except Sunday.
+'Rebellious' girls were sedated.
+Women who escaped despite the high walls were detained and returned by the police.
+Nutrition was poor, the regime was harsh, and medical care inadequate; hundreds of girls and women died.
+The 'Death List of the Special Cemetery' of the asylum in Velp has 214 names.